KomeijiForce/Cuckoo/README.md

 ## Performance Demonstration 🚀

-Begin your journey with Cuckoo to experience unimaginable adaption efficiency to all kinds of IE tasks!
+Begin your journey with Cuckoo to experience unimaginable adaptation efficiency for all kinds of IE tasks!

 |                      | CoNLL2003 | BioNLP2004 | MIT-Restaurant | MIT-Movie | Avg. | CoNLL2004 | ADE | Avg. | SQuAD | SQuAD-V2 | DROP | Avg. |
 |----------------------|-----------|-----------|----------------|-----------|------|-----------|-----|------|-------|----------|------|------|